joshuaFSDclass/blog/_posts/2025-10-21-Debugging.md

 <details>
 <summary>
 <h2>
-	Try it your self or click to see the answer
+	Try it yourself before you click to see the solution
 </h2>
 </summary>